 Shibuya Crossing

-Shibuya Crossing is a bustling intersection in the heart of Tokyo's city centre, where you can see throngs of people moving at the same time when the signal changes.
-This intersection is considered one of the busiest intersections in the entire world and has been featured in movies from Fast and Furious: Tokyo Drift to Lost in Translation.
+Shibuya Crossing is a bustling crossroads in the heart of Tokyo's city centre, where you can see throngs of people moving at the same time when the signal changes.
+This intersection is considered one of the busiest crossroads in the entire world and has been featured in films from Fast and Furious: Tokyo Drift to Lost in Translation.

 • 11